haxetink/tink_macro/README.md

 - `function getName(e:Expr):Outcome<String, tink.core.Error>`
 Attempts extracting a name, i.e. a string constant or identifier from an expression

-#### Building simple expressions
+#### Shortcuts

-Often reification is prefereable to these shortcuts.
+Often reification is prefereable to these shortcuts - if applicable.
+Unlike reification, the position of these expressions will default to `Context.currentPos()` rather than the position where they were created.

 - `function toExpr(v:Dynamic, ?pos:Position):Expr`
 Converts a constant to a corresponding haXe expression.
 For example `5` would become `{ expr: EConst(CInt('5'), pos: pos }`